Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 • Current statements for any investments such as stocks or mutual funds, if applicable

-• Records of untaxed income, if applicable (Here's a great list of what counts as taxed and untaxed income from the IRS.)
+• Records of untaxed income, if applicable (here's what counts as taxed and untaxed income, according to the IRS)

 • Records of assets, from farm properties to investment real estate, if applicable